paulbauriegel/paulbauriegel.github.io/content/posts/my-first-post.md

 """
 ```

-5. Use a temperature that is in the lower range to make the output less noisy/creative and more analytical.
+The system prompts for the other task you can also find in Googles Notebook

+### 5. Use a low temperature (<= 0.5)

+Lower temperatures make the output less creative and more consistent.
+If you combine all of this you should end up with a API request like this:

 ```python
 response = client.models.generate_content(